 Users already know our content from the network and want to learn more about a specific topic.

 This means that the website must adapt to the needs of the users in terms of content depth.
-For this reason, we have created landing pages that users tend to design via search engines or direct access as snackable content that is easy to consume and quickly gives an impression.
+For this reason, we have created landing pages that users tend to find through search engines or accessing them directly as snackable content that is easy to consume and quickly gives an impression of our company.
 Subpages are more in-depth and work well on their own due to the depth of content, but especially for users coming from networks and enrich the snackable content from the network with further relevance.

 Step 2: What technology do we use to implement the website?

 A website only works if it is technically implemented.
-There are currently two options for the technical implementation of an Internet site: On the one hand, the Internet page can be programmed classically from scratch.
-In contrast to this, page builders such as Wix.com, Jimdo or WebFlow are increasingly becoming a serious alternative to completely building your own site.
+There are currently two options for the technical implementation of a site: On the one hand, the website can be programmed from scratch.
+In contrast to this, page builders such as Wix.com, Jimdo or WebFlow are increasingly becoming a serious alternative to completely building your own site from scratch.

 The advantage of page builders is obvious: the website can be built quickly without the need for large developer resources.
-Especially in times when speed is of the essence and the site is tested with real users, page builders have a time advantage over in-house development.
+Especially in times when speed is most important and the site is tested with real users, page builders have a time advantage over in-house development.

-On the other hand, the functionality of page builders is often more limited than the possibilities with an in-house development.
+On the other hand, the functionality of page builders is often more limited than the possibilities with an in-house development team.
 Due to our conception, we decided to take an intermediate route: We use a so-called "headless content management system" in the background with Storyblok, which provides our site with content.
 The advantage of a headless content management system is that it is agnostic in contrast to a conventional CMS like Typo3 or Wordpress platform.
 This means that the same data source can feed multiple platforms.
-Since we have interwoven our website with networks and content can be played out platform independent, this gives us a place where content can be created and distributed to the platforms.
+Since we have connected our website with networks and content can be played out platform independent, this gives us a place where content can be created and distributed to the platforms in one hub.

 Step 3: Test, test, test

 The best website is useless if it is not used.
 For this reason, we decided to develop the website as a minimum viable product.
-This way we have implemented the basic functions of the site and are now at the point where we can test with the first release what our users expect from our site.
+This way we have implemented the basic functions of the site and are now at the point where we can test our the first release directly with users.

 For this reason, our website will continue to evolve and provide new insights over the coming weeks and months.
-Validate with your feedback.
+Validated with your feedback.

-If you have feedback for us, or if there is something you feel is missing from our site, we'd love for you to email us at firstname.lastname@example.org.
+If you have any feedback for us, or if there is something you feel is missing from our site, we'd love to hear from you.
+Just drop us a line at email@example.com.